bm2570/CMSC6950_Project/README.md

 ## Running the Project

 Running the make file provided will produce the pdf file and the finalized figures.
+To do so just simply type `make`.
 Note that this will take approximately 10 minutes to run.
-Any flags outputted to the screen are just warnings from the *fruitlab* package that not affect any of the results.
+Any flags outputted to the screen from the *fruitbat* package or *latex* are just warnings and do not affect any of the results.